dylanyng/Migraine-Manager/README.md

 While the current version of Migraine Manager is functional and user-friendly, there are several optimizations planned for future iterations:

-- ✅ Data visualization features to help users better understand their migraine patterns and trends over time
+- [x] Data visualization features to help users better understand their migraine patterns and trends over time
-- ✅ Retrieval of weather data using an API to keep track of weather conditions associated with migraine attacks for
+- [x] Retrieval of weather data using an API to keep track of weather conditions associated with migraine attacks for
-- ✅ CSV data exporting
+- [x] CSV data exporting
-- 🔲 Google OAuth
+- [ ] Google OAuth
-- 🔲 A reminder system for logging migraines and preventative medication
+- [ ] A reminder system for logging migraines and preventative medication
-- 🔲 A calendar view to help users see patterns in episodes and keep track of medication
+- [ ] A calendar view to help users see patterns in episodes and keep track of medication

 ## 📝 Lessons Learned: